 Pine’s party loyalty has drawn scrutiny.
 She was elected to the State House as the first ever Republican for the Ewa Beach-Iroquois Point area, but resigned from the Republican Party in 2016 because she said that “many of the national party’s new priorities had diverted from her long-held philosophical beliefs about inclusivity and progress,” according to Wikipedia.

 Some hardcore Democrats don’t trust her; some hardcore Republicans don’t trust her.
-Some call her inauthentic.
+Many call her inauthentic.

-E. Ryan launched a full-scale smear campaign in 2012 during her run for City Council.
+Ryan launched a full-scale smear campaign in 2012 during her run for City Council, labeled “Kym Pine is a Crook.”
 Ryan had been in trouble for his cyber attacks before, according to Civil Beat, which labeled him a “serial slanderer.”
 He became the subject of a TRO from Pine, and ultimately, was arrested for his efforts.
-As a result, Pine introduced landmark legislation that enabled law enforcement to better fight cyber crime in Hawaii.

 Her record, built largely during the last eight years at City Council, shows that she champions some progressive causes that might make Republicans uncomfortable and others that would make liberals squeamish.